leonardehrenfried/blog/_posts/2013-08-19-testing-javascript-uis.md

 But still, there is a large holdout who think of browser programming with Javascript as a foolish activity and not a serious developer's job.

-Today, I chatted to a friend about this and have started to develop at theory why that might be.
+Today I chatted to a friend about this and have started to develop at theory why that might be.
 I think it has partially something to do with how Javascript testing was done in the browser.